Internal reconstruction: Latin

-There is a very similar set of givens in English but with very different consequences for internal reconstruction.
-There is pervasive alternation between long and short vowels (the former now phonetically diphthongs): between /aɪ/ and /ɪ/ in words like divide, division; decide, decision; between /oʊ/ and /ɒ/ in words like provoke, provocative; pose, positive; between /aʊ/ and /ʌ/ in words like pronounce, pronunciation; renounce, renunciation; profound, profundity and many other examples.
+There is a very similar set of givens in English but with very different implications for internal reconstruction.
+There is pervasive alternation between long and short vowels (the former now phonetically diphthongs): between /aɪ/ and /ɪ/ in words like divide, division; decide, decision; between /oʊ/ and /ɒ/ in words like provoke, provocative; pose, positive; between /aʊ/ and /ʌ/ in words like pronounce, pronunciation; renounce, renunciation; profound, profundity.
 As in the Latin example, the tonic accent of Modern English is often on the syllable showing the vowel alternation.

 In Latin, an explicit hypothesis could be framed on the location of word-accent in prehistoric Latin that would account for both the vowel alternations and the attested system of accent.
 Indeed, such a hypothesis is hard to avoid.
 By contrast, the alternations in English point to no specific hypothesis but only a general suspicion that word accent must be the explanation, and that the accent in question must have been different from that of Modern English.
 Where the accent used to be and what the rules, if any, are for its relocation in Modern English cannot be recovered by internal reconstruction.
 In fact, even the givens are uncertain: it is not possible to tell even whether tonic syllables were lengthened or atonic syllables were shortened (actually, both were involved).

-Part of the problem is that English has alternations between diphthongs and monophthongs (between Middle English long and short vowels, respectively) from at least six different sources, the oldest (such as in write, written) dating back to Proto-Indo-European.
+Part of the problem is that the alternations in English between diphthongs and monophthongs (between Middle English long and short vowels, respectively) originate from at least six different sources; the oldest of these (evidenced, for example, in write, written) dates back to Proto-Indo-European.
 However, even if it were possible to sort out the corpus of affected words, sound changes after the relocation of tonic accent have eliminated the necessary conditions for framing accurate sound laws.
 It is actually possible to reconstruct the history of the English vowel system with great accuracy but not by internal reconstruction.

 In short, during the atonic shortening, the tonic accent was two syllables after the affected vowel and was later retracted to its current position.
-However, words like division and vicious (compare vice) have lost a syllable in the first place, which would be an insuperable obstacle to a correct analysis.
+However, words like division and vicious (compare vice) have lost a syllable in the first place, which would be an insuperable obstacle to a correct analysis based on internal reconstruction alone.